datacraft-dsc/DEPs/20/README.md

 The list of changes to apply in the proposed solution are:

-* Modify Starfish libraries to support one (or more) of the proposed Authentication schemes
+* Modify Agent API reference implementations to offer authentication methods as defined in this DEP.

 ## References